lbruand/freetle/freetlelib/GETTINGSTARTED.markdown

 ## Streams

-Freetle relies heavily on [Streams](http://www.scala-lang.org/api/current/scala/collection/immutabe/Stream.html) of XML events.
+Freetle relies on [Streams](http://www.scala-lang.org/api/current/scala/collection/immutabe/Stream.html) of XML events.
 Streams are basic scala datastructures which are used as input and output of freetle transformations.
 Streams are variations on Lists : They contain a finite, ordered suit of XML Events.
 But they differ from Lists on their ability to be created on demand.
 They are said to be 'lazy'.